-Mike Tuffrey has spent 30 years working in leadership roles across the public, private and voluntary sectors, helping organisations to change and achieve their goals more effectively.
-That makes him what Harvard professor Joseph Nye has called a “tri-sector athlete” – though any association with sporting prowess in Mike’s case is massively misplaced.
+Mike Tuffrey has spent 30 years working in leadership positions across the public, private and voluntary sectors, helping organisations to change and achieve their goals more effectively.
+That makes him what Harvard professor Joseph Nye has called a “tri-sector athlete” – though any association with sporting prowess in Mike’s case is sadly misplaced.

 In business Mike is a senior advisor on corporate strategy and sustainability, working with companies like Unilever who build enduring value for shareholders and wider stakeholders from a better understanding of their core social purpose.
-He co-founded Corporate Citizenship, the international management consultancy on corporate responsibility and sustainability, and is a chartered accountant by profession.
+He co-founded Corporate Citizenship, the international management consultancy on corporate responsibility and sustainability, now part of SLR Consulting, and is a chartered accountant by profession.

 In public service he’s been elected as an inner city council leader and London Assembly member.
-Today he is treasurer of the New Economics Foundation, a trustee of The Restart Project – a social enterprise empowering people to use their electronics longer in order to reduce waste – and an adviser to Green Alliance.
-He is also co-chair of a group developing policy for a 21st century economy for the Liberal Democrats.
+Today he is a trustee of the Institute of Business Ethics and chairs the board of trustees at The Restart Project – a social enterprise empowering people to use their electronics longer in order to reduce waste.
+In 2021 he was appointed the first chair of the new governance board at the London Film Academy.
+He’s also a director of the RADIX Centre for Business, Politics and Society in Amsterdam, and has been an occasional adviser to Green Alliance.
+He recently stood down as treasurer of the New Economics Foundation,

-Founded in 1997, today Corporate Citizenship comprises a talented team of 45 in London, New York, San Francisco, Santiago, Singapore and Melbourne and is now part of Chime.
+Founded in 1997, today Corporate Citizenship comprises a talented team of 105 people in London, New York, Washington DC, San Francisco, Santiago, Singapore and Melbourne.
 Mike’s clients have included Diageo, the European Investment Bank, Ford, HSBC, Mars, SABMiller and Unilever – where for more than a decade he has led advisory services on topics as diverse as sustainable living, human rights, economic impacts and consumer behaviour change.
-He played a key role in helping launch the Unilever Sustainable Living Plan.
-Mike has also overseen the growth of LBG, the international benchmarking group and community investment evaluation model, managed by Corporate Citizenship on behalf of its 200+ corporate members.
+He played an important role in helping launch the Unilever Sustainable Living Plan.
+Mike has also overseen the growth of LBG, now B4SI, the international benchmarking group and community investment evaluation model, managed by Corporate Citizenship on behalf of its 200+ corporate members.

 In 1991, Mike created Corporate Citizenship Briefing, the leading journal for business managers on social responsibility and sustainability.
-Corporate Citizenship Briefing now forms the online media arm of Corporate Citizenship and distributes daily news and analysis on sustainable and responsible business, with a subscriber list of over 5000.
+Corporate Citizenship Briefing now forms the online media arm of Corporate Citizenship and distributes news and analysis on sustainable and responsible business, with a subscriber list of over 6000.

 In demand as a speaker and sustainability specialist, Mike was a judge for the National Business Awards’ corporate citizenship award, for IR Magazine’s best annual report award, for the Charities Aid Foundation Company of the Year and on the IPPR public involvement awards panel.
 He was named by the Evening Standard newspaper as one of the 1000 most influential Londoners for his work on the environment.

 Mike graduated from Durham University with an honours degree in economic history and economics.
-After qualifying as an accountant with KPMG, he worked in Parliament as a researcher and speech writer and then became director of the national charity, Action Resource Centre.
-He has lived in south London all his life and is married with one son and two daughters.
+After qualifying as an accountant with KPMG, he worked in Parliament as a researcher and speech writer and then became a director of the national charity, Action Resource Centre.
+He has lived in south London all his life.